20 Oct Travel Guide: Ios, Greece

 Hire a quad bike for the day- The best way to explore the island is by quad bike.
-You can rent them fairly cheaply, but make sure you check it over to make sure everything works OK as sometimes they are in fairly poor condition.
+If you’re riding on a bike I’d highly recommend getting a You can rent them fairly cheaply, but make sure you check it over to make sure everything works OK as sometimes they are in fairly poor condition.
 Away from Chora and Mylopotas, the island itself is quite barren and dramatic.
 Even during the height of summer, you’ll be driving on almost empty roads with the wind in your hair.
 Ride your quad bike to the amphitheatre, Homer’s Tomb and Manganari Beach in one day.

 Take a diving course- There is a Dive Centre on Mylopotas beach if you wish to learn to dive.